jozhetak/platzigram/README.md

 ### More

-<p>Check package.json File if you want more info about platzigram commands</p>
+<p>Check package.json and gulp Files if you want more info about platzigram commands</p>